tobydawson1/Bookmarks/README.md

 ## Task

-Web app that allows a user to store, add and access his/her bookmark ​
+Web app that allows a user to store, add and access his/her bookmark.
+This is focussed around introducing your to data query's using databases to store URL's that can be accessed by the user.

 ## Table of Contents
 ​
 * [Description](#introduction)